 SCOPE: The collection covers all historic styles of paper marbling, particularly those most often associated with binding history.
 Modern papers and historic marbled sheets and boards are included as examples.

-ACCESS: Special Collection M-127 is supported by an exhibition catalogue produced by the Mercantile Library, A Snail, A Peacock, and a Tiger's Eye: Historic Marbled Papers in the Collections of the St. Louis Mercantile Library Association (1991).
-Portions of the collection may be photocopied, digitally scanned, or photographed, depending on condition.
+Special Collection M-127 is supported by an exhibition catalogue produced by the Mercantile Library, A Snail, A Peacock, and a Tiger's Eye: Historic Marbled Papers in the Collections of the St. Louis Mercantile Library Association (1991).